 How easy is it to travel in Greece with dietary restrictions?

-The long-lasting image of Greek food may be a juicy gyro or souvlaki, but the cuisine is very vegetarian and vegan-friendly.
-Long before the term vegan entered into the zeitgeist, Greek grandmothers were cooking up tasty dishes made of only legumes, vegetables, and olive oil.
-In fact, there's a name for these: ladera, which means "in oil."
+The long-lasting image of Greek food may be a juicy gyro or souvlaki, but the cuisine is actually very vegetarian and vegan-friendly.
+Many meals are made only from vegetables, legumes, and olive oil.
+In fact, there's a name for these dishes: ladera, which means "in oil."
+In cities and towns, you'll often find restaurants that cater to various dietary needs.

 When planning meal times and restaurant reservations, keep in mind that Greeks eat late.
-For lunch, this means 2 pm at the earliest; for dinner, crowds start trickling in after 9 pm (and even later once the heat dies down in summer months).
-Also note that meals, particularly lunch, are a sacred time in Greece.
-This is the time to connect with others and relax, so meals with Greeks can last hours.
+For lunch, this means 2 pm at the earliest, and for dinner, crowds start trickling in after 9 pm (and even later once the heat dies down in summer months).
+Also note that meals, particularly lunch, are a sacred time to connect with friends and family and can last hours.

-According to the US State Department, Greece is considered safe and deemed a "Level One" destination, advising travelers to use "normal precautions."
-In other words, exercise the same level of awareness and savviness you would in any other European nation.
+Greece is a relatively safe place to travel; exercise the same level of awareness and savviness you would in any other European nation.
 Safeguard yourself from pickpockets: don't keep valuables in your back pocket, don't let anyone "help" you at an ATM, and keep your wits about you in busy areas or scooter-heavy thoroughfares.

 Do be aware of taxi scams, though.
 For some trips, particularly from the airport or the port of Piraeus, there are government-mandated fixed prices; however, sneaky drivers might quote you a different rate altogether.
 If traveling by cab, be sure to use legal yellow taxis, which have functioning meters and lights on their roofs.
 Beware drivers who say their meters are down, lest you have to shell out an exorbitant fee once you arrive at your destination.